roman-milk/roman-milk.github.io/good-girl-vs-slut.md

- ****** Good Girl vs. Slut Ch.
-04 ****** byHiddenDevil_© "Holy…fuck…Jesus…fuck!"
+===

+"Holy…fuck…Jesus…fuck!"
 Mr. Braun couldn't seem to string together a sentence as he gasped for breath, and he reached down to press Britney's head into his hips, shoving her lips against his balls.
 The head cheerleader slurped and drooled at his meat, and Trisha watched in awe as Britney's tongue flicked out from beneath Mr. Braun's throbbing rod, and began to lightly lick at his balls, making him twitch as she caressed the soft flesh.
 Finally, with a slobbery squelchand a loud gasp, Britney pulled her head off of Mr. Braun's dick, breathing hard.
 Trisha remembered her own choking, gasping attempts at deepthroating Mr. Braun, how it had cut off her breathing entirely.
 She was astonished at how easily Britney was doing it.
 Mr. Braun's hands were still resting on Britney's head, his cock coated and dribbling with the head cheerleader's drool.
 He wheezed as he tried to recover, and Britney smirked up at him.

  "Like that, huh?"
 She reached up with one hand and began to stroke his slick meat.